GuckLab/ggf/docs/sec_concept_theory.rst

 Summary
 =======
-The computation of the compliance for elastic spheres in the OS can be divided into three main tasks: measuring the deformation, modeling the optical stress, and computing the GGF from the stress.
+The computation of the compliance :math:`J` for elastic spheres in the OS can be divided into three main tasks: measuring the deformation :math:`w`, modeling the optical stress :math:`\sigma_r`, and computing the GGF from the stress.
 Several approaches to these problems have been presented in the related literature and are discussed in the following.